Sinking Iceland volcano crater raises flood worries

-The caldera covers about 80 square km and is covered by an ice cap that is 700 to 800 metres thick.
+The caldera covers about 80 square km and is covered by an ice cap that is 700 to 800 meters thick.

 A cloud of abrasive ash from the Eyjafjallajokull volcano, in a different region of Iceland, closed much of Europe's air space for six days in 2010, stranding tens of thousands of passengers, after an eruption under the ice cap.